Was ist eine WAF (Web Application Firewall)?

 A network firewall operates primarily at the network and transport layers (layers 3 and 4 of the OSI model).
 Its primary function is to separate a secure zone from a less secure zone and control communications between the two.
 It acts as a barrier that prevents unauthorized access to the network as a whole.
 Network firewalls handle lower layers and are typically associated with protecting the network infrastructure.
 They monitor and control incoming and outgoing network traffic based on predetermined security rules.

-On the other hand, a WAF provides protection at the application layer (layer 7 of the OSI model).
+A WAF provides protection at the application layer (layer 7 of the OSI model).
 A WAF protects web applications by monitoring and guarding Hypertext Transfer Protocol (HTTP) traffic.
 It sits between external users and web applications to analyze all HTTP communication.
 It then detects and blocks malicious requests before they reach users or web applications.
 As a result, WAFs secure business-critical web applications and web servers from zero-day threats and other application-layer attacks.

 In essence, while a network firewall provides a first line of defense against a broad range of threats to the network and data centers, a WAF offers specialized, application-level protection to detect and block a variety of threats specific to web applications.
-Both play crucial roles in a comprehensive cybersecurity strategy.

 Dual Security Models

-A WAF should ideally combine both positive and negative security models.
+WAF should ideally combine both positive and negative security models.
 This combination allows the WAF to mitigate known web application attacks, such as access violations, attacks disguised behind Content Delivery Networks (CDNs), API manipulations and assaults, HTTP/S floods, brute force assaults, and others.
 Ferner bietet diese Kombination auch Schutz vor unbekannten Angriffen und Schwachstellen, wie z.
 B. Zero-Day-Attacken.

 Deep and Complete Coverage of the OWASP Top 10: A WAF should provide extensive security coverage that includes all the vulnerabilities listed in the OWASP Top 10.
 This ensures that the most critical security risks to web applications are well protected.